 - (32) Commercial Vehicle: Any truck tractor, dump truck, semi-trailer commercial trailer, tow truck or vehicle equipped to provide towing services, bus or vehicle with an empty weight of six thousand (6,000) pounds or greater or any vehicle, regardless of weight, which: (1) is used, or normally associated with, the transportation of materials, products, freight, other vehicles, or equipment in furtherance of any commercial activity; or (2) is used "for hire"; or (3) displays advertising thereon.
 Identification of the vehicle's manufacturer, model or dealer shall not be considered as advertising.
 (As amended by Ordinance 0-89-32, effective date 10/16/89.) - (33) Common Facilities: Real property within residential, office, commercial, and/or industrial developments that is owned, operated, and/or maintained by an association, partnership, or other entity made up of the fee owners of the development.
 (As amended by Ordinance 0-89-51 effective date 8/28/89.) - (34) Comprehensive Plan: Concept Lakewood, as adopted by the Planning Commission and approved by the City Council, including all adopted and approved amendments thereto. - (35) Conceptual Site Plan: A general site plan required with a rezoning application.
 A Conceptual Site Plan does not constitute a site specific development plan as it relates to a vested property right.
-(As amended by Ordinance 0-88-10 effective 4/30/88.) - (36) Correctional Institution: A building or group of buildings in which persons are confined for an indeterminate period of time while on trial for an offense, or while serving sentence for punishment of a crime, or as the result of a specific court order. - (37) Corner Unit: A corner unit is one which has frontage on more than one street, parking area, drive aisle, or combination of these.
-(As amended by Ordinance 0-87-51 effective date 9/4/87.) - (38) Covered Parking: Attached or detached garages, or carports.
-(As amended by Ordinance 0-89-51, effective date 8/28/89.) - (39) Dance Hall: Any place of business, open to the public, the primary purpose or use of which is to furnish to its patrons facilities for dancing.
+(As amended by Ordinance 0-88-10 effective 4/30/88.) - (36) Containment Area for Domestic Livestock: The portion of a property that is fenced and used to contain domestic livestock. - (37) Correctional Institution: A building or group of buildings in which persons are confined for an indeterminate period of time while on trial for an offense, or while serving sentence for punishment of a crime, or as the result of a specific court order. - (38) Corner Unit: A corner unit is one which has frontage on more than one street, parking area, drive aisle, or combination of these.
+(As amended by Ordinance 0-87-51 effective date 9/4/87.) - (39) Covered Parking: Attached or detached garages, or carports.
+(As amended by Ordinance 0-89-51, effective date 8/28/89.) - (40) Dance Hall: Any place of business, open to the public, the primary purpose or use of which is to furnish to its patrons facilities for dancing.
 The incidental sale of food or beverages to the patrons shall not change the nature of the business.
-The term shall include any discotheque or other establishment, regardless of title, which meets the definition of "dance hall" set forth herein. - (40) Days: Consecutive calendar days, unless otherwise specifically designated. - (41) Density: The number of dwelling units per acre of Lot-Total Area.
+The term shall include any discotheque or other establishment, regardless of title, which meets the definition of "dance hall" set forth herein. - (41) Days: Consecutive calendar days, unless otherwise specifically designated. - (42) Density: The number of dwelling units per acre of Lot-Total Area.
 (As amended by 0-82-19.)
+0466Y(17)